-Seefeld drilled a jumper to pull the Eagles within 73-71 with 6:47 left, but Fravert and Flynn knocked down jumpers to extend the Titan advantage to 77-71 at the 5:24 mark, and UW-Oshkosh maintained a lead of at least four points the rest of the way.
+Seefeld made a jumper to pull the Eagles within 73-71 with 6:47 left, but Fravert and Flynn knocked down jumpers of their own to extend the Titans' advantage to 77-71 at the 5:24 mark.
+UW-Oshkosh maintained a lead of at least four points the rest of the way.

 Boots and Fravert combined for 33 of the Titans' 51 second-half points as Boots made 11 free throws and Fravert, who recorded a pair of three-point plays during the second period, shot 7-for-9 from the field after halftime.
 Fravert's dunk and subsequent free throw trimmed the Titan deficit to 53-49 with 15:46 left.

 UW-Oshkosh made seven of its nine field goal attempts and six of its seven free throws over the final 7:14 of the game.

 Negus paced Edgewood College with 24 points and six assists.

 Seefeld contributed 18 points on 9 of 11 shooting off the Eagles bench while Edgewood College starter had 11 points and a team-leading seven rebounds.